the ortovox sustainability strategy

 ORTOVOX PROTECTS SHEEP

 Animal protection – in particular the welfare of sheep – determines our actions as wool experts.
 In 2017, we used this as a basis for developing our own wool standard.
 The ORTOVOX WOOL PROMISE (OWP) stands for the highest quality of animal welfare and sustainable economic management.
+Furthermore, all farms are certified to the international Responsible Wool Standard (RWS).
 Regulations are essential, but for us the basic premise remains the honesty, ambitious mindset and involvement of all partners.
 That’s why we also hold regular ROUND TABLE DISCUSSIONS to utilize and intensify our close, friendly cooperation with sheep farmers, producers and experts.
 Here we bring different interest groups together to openly discuss challenges, implement new ideas and develop solutions.

 GOAL: 100 % OWP-VERIFIED WOOL BY 2024